The Arctic consists of ocean

 declared baselines in accordance with Article 76, paragraph 8, of the

-United Nations Convention on the Law of the Sea; record summer melting
+United Nations Convention on the Law of the Sea; record summer melting of

-lanes and sea floor exploration
+and sea floor exploration